codinja1188/Fibonacci-Webservice/README.md

       * Load balancer
       * Ability to scale out number of web servers
 4) High availability
-      * Handled by application layer or VM infrastructure?
+      * It can beHandled by VM infrastructure (kubernetes VM).
-5) Monitoring / Alerting in case web service is unavailable
+5) Monitoring / Alerting in case web service is unavailable using Grafana/Telemetrics
 ```